All Episodes

 And a lot of people say, look, I'm not buying into it.

-Now in England today, they didn't get enough bids to sell any bonds.
+Now, in England today, they didn't get enough bids to sell any bonds.

-So when governments float bonds, I mean, that's how they finance deficits and so forth, and when they start auctioning them off, and there aren't any takers, or in our case, very few, that's not a good sign.
+And when they start auctioning them off and there aren't any takers, or in our case, very few, that's not a good sign.

-And the market is uh reflecting that.
+And the market is reflecting that.

-What is she in Mexico or is she on the way?
+As you know, Mrs. Clinton, is she in Mexico or is she on the way?

-I feel very strong, she said, that we have a co-responsibility, and part of what we're trying to do is not only acknowledge that, but work with the Mexicans to create a very best possible response.
+And part of what we're trying to do is not only acknowledge that, but work with the Mexicans to create a very best possible response.

 The Reuters story says U.S. Secretary of State Hillary Clinton said Wednesday that an insatiable appetite in the U.S. for illegal drugs was to blame for much of the violence plaguing Mexico.

-So here we have a Secretary of State, Mrs. Clinton, once again bashing the United States of America.
+So here we have Secretary of State, Mrs. Clinton, once again bashing the United States of America.

 I have to be fit to be tied.